The 3 Different Types of CMO: Which One Are You?

-Whilst the nature of Chief Marketing Officer often varies from business to business, it’s suggested to identify three broad categories of this role: Tech Visionary, CRM Champion, Big Thinker.
+While the nature of the Chief Marketing Officer (CMO) often varies from business to business, I identify three broad categories of this role: Tech Visionary, CRM Champion, and Big Thinker.

-CMOs will continue playing a crucial role in delivering the right messaging to targeted audiences across different channels and meeting the sales objectives of an organization.
+CMOs and other senior marketing executives will continue playing a crucial role in delivering the right messaging to targeted audiences across different channels and meeting the sales objectives of an organization.

 1. Tech Visionary

-- Conceptualizes how marketing technology is to be used in the organization
+- Conceptualize how marketing technology gets adopted in the organization.

-- Fuels up the marketing strategy with latest technologies for driving the organization’s success.
+- Fuel up the marketing strategy with the latest technologies for driving the organization’s success.

-- Controls the overall marketing supply chain to ensure that marketing materials are produced and delivered on time, on budget.
+- Control the overall marketing supply chain to ensure that marketing materials are produced and delivered on time and within budget.

 - Likely to have been with the company since its inception.

 2. CRM Champion

 The CRM Champion leverages technology-based tools and develops a culture of customer appreciation and data analytics.
 With that said, this type of CMO focuses more on improving day-to-day marketing processes and customer relationships.